Net Nanny Review 2025: Does This Outdated Parental Control App Still Hold Up Today?

 Knowing where their child is gives parents peace of mind.
 Net Nanny uses location tracking to help ensure child safety.
 You can pull up real-time updates to know where your loved one is at all times.
 The Family Overview Map shows the exact location of the device.
 Net Nanny also lets you set up a history function showing different locations the device has been.

 Net Nanny lets you configure alerts, too.
 Under the Configure Location Screen, you can set alerts for arrival and departure.
 You can also customize this by your entire family or one profile.
-The location tracking works for both Android and iOS devices.
+Location tracking works on iOS only.

 A screenshot of Net Nanny Location Tracking screen